tra38/hack-an-engineer/README.md

   - Why is the media distributor (social network, news organization) putting this piece of content in front of me?
 How do they benefit from having me see this content?
   - Do I "need to know" this topic that this content is covering?
 Would investigating this topic be a productive use of my time, or could I use this time investigating other topics?
 - **Reader Interest is King**: When something is heavily covered, it is often due to large reader interest — not due to the importance of the event for you
-	- Editors and especially social media algorithms focus on engagement as it maximizes interest and revenue; also, a key reason for confirmation bias, filter bubbles, and technical hype (read about [Cecil the Lion's coverage](https://www.nytimes.com/2015/08/17/business/where-clicks-reign-audience-is-king.html), or [the US coverage of the war in Yemen](https://www.nytimes.com/2016/10/02/world/why-some-wars-like-syrias-get-more-attention-than-others-like-yemens.html) to see what stories sell to an American audience)
+	- Editors and especially social media algorithms focus on engagement as it maximizes interest and revenue; also, a key reason for confirmation bias, filter bubbles, and technical hype
-	- Journalists are under immense pressure by media owners and investors to provide content that is highly read/watched/shared and therefore most profitable (see this [hilarious video clip](https://www.youtube.com/watch?t=8m38s&v=bq2_wSsDwkQ) of Sam Zell, former CEO of Tribune)
+	- Journalists are under immense pressure by media owners and investors to provide content that is highly read/watched/shared and therefore most profitable
-	- Journalists focus on "newsworthy" content, which many believe is the content their audience __needs__ [to make good decisions](https://www.reuters.com/article/rpb-adlertrump/covering-trump-the-reuters-way-idUSKBN15F276).
+	- Journalists focus on "newsworthy" content, which many believe is the content their audience __needs__ to make good decisions.
 Instead, newsworthy media is what their audience __wants__ to consume (and is also most read and most profitable for their publication)
 	- Rather than thinking of news as mirror of what’s going on in the world, think of it as mirror of what people want to read/hear; this "invisible hand of the reader" dictates what content is created and how well it will be distributed
-	- This is a key reason for so much hype on topics like blockchains, AI, or the latest frontend framework (journalists/editors share similarities with entrepreneurs/VCs in that they're - in aggregate - providing coverage of and investing in the stories [the market wants](http://www.paulgraham.com/good.html));  Scientists trying to determine what research to pursue, face the same pressure to make something journal editors and journal readers want, not necessarily what will push science forward
+	- This is a key reason for so much hype on topics like blockchains, AI, or the latest frontend framework (journalists/editors share similarities with entrepreneurs/VCs in that they're - in aggregate - providing coverage of and investing in the stories the market wants;  Scientists trying to determine what research to pursue, face the same pressure to make something journal editors and journal readers want, not necessarily what will push science forward
 - **Selective facts are everywhere**: Selective facts are “true” facts that only tells us part of the story.
-Partisan news and social media algorithms give us the facts that confirm our beliefs and purposefully exclude important facts that give us the full picture (for more, see my [article on selective facts](https://qz.com/1130094/todays-biggest-threat-to-democracy-isnt-fake-news-its-selective-facts/))
+Partisan news and social media algorithms give us the facts that confirm our beliefs and purposefully exclude important facts that give us the full picture
 - **Issues with Online Democracy**: Social networks algorithms and voting mechanisms generally treat each of us equally, which diminishes how much voice is given to experts; often an issue on deeply technical topics
 - **Empathy Gap**: Media and social media forums often have little empathy for the “other” side, as a given audience prefers to see themselves in the best light — and it is more engaging to see the most easily caricatured/dismissed voices on the other side (see many cryptocurrency communities).
 Newsfeed algorithms and friendship-based social graphs encode this bias based on the user choices they see.
   - Leads you to a deeply flawed view, which you need to consciously correct for by favoring moderate voices on the "other" side.
-  - Also suggests that algorithms need to chase more than outrage and engagement (this is a key reason for filter bubbles, see the WSJ's [Red Feed vs Blue Feed](http://graphics.wsj.com/blue-feed-red-feed/) or the reason [why terrorist attacks in the Middle East won't be well covered in the West](https://www.theguardian.com/commentisfree/2016/mar/25/nothing-wrong-mourning-brussels-not-beirut))
+  - Also suggests that algorithms need to chase more than outrage and engagement (this is a key reason for filter bubbles)
-- **Access and the Turning Journalism into PR**: Journalists in tech are often incentivized or subtly threatened to write positively about favored tech companies, as one tech journalist writes:
+- **Access and the Turning Journalism into PR**: Journalists in tech are often incentivized or subtly threatened to write positively about favored tech companies
-> “It’s a game of access, and if you don’t play it carefully, you may pay sorely.
-Outlets that write negatively about gadgets often don’t get pre-release versions of the next gadget.
-Writers who ask probing questions may not get to interview the C.E.O. next time he or she is doing the rounds.
-If you comply with these rules, you’re rewarded with page views and praise in the tech blogosphere.
-And then there’s the fact that many of these tech outlets rely so heavily on tech conferences.
-“If you look at most tech publications, they have major conferences as their revenue,” Jason Calacanis, the blogger and founder of Weblogs, told me.
-“If you hit too hard, you lose keynotes, ticket buyers, and support in the tech space.”" ([link](https://www.vanityfair.com/news/2016/05/theranos-silicon-valley-media))
-- **The Power of Narrative**: Humans generally value stories with certain narrative notes (e.g., good vs evil, [David vs Goliath](https://en.wikipedia.org/wiki/Goliath#Modern_usage_of_%22David_and_Goliath%22), a new technology/startup will make the world a better place); Hollywood writers and journalists face similar incentives to cater to this demand
+- **The Power of Narrative**: Humans generally value stories with certain narrative notes (e.g., good vs evil, David vs Goliath, a new technology/startup will make the world a better place); Hollywood writers and journalists face similar incentives to cater to this demand
-  - For deciding what war to cover in America, value to "[an emotionally engaging frame of clearly identifiable good guys and bad guys](https://www.nytimes.com/2016/10/02/world/why-some-wars-like-syrias-get-more-attention-than-others-like-yemens.html)" that can be pitched to an audience
+  - For deciding what war to cover in America, value to "an emotionally engaging frame of clearly identifiable good guys and bad guys" that can be pitched to an audience
-  - In technology, desire of journalists to cover companies that [pitch them a "make the world a better place" message](https://www.vanityfair.com/news/2016/05/theranos-silicon-valley-media):
+  - In technology, desire of journalists to cover companies that pitch them a "make the world a better place" message
-> In fairness to tech media, there’s also the very real hope that they are illuminating a company that really is going to change the world. \[Theranos CEO Elizabeth] Holmes was, after all, everything they were looking for: smart, ambitious, Jobsian, and, unlike most companies in Silicon Valley, Theranos wasn’t some pizza-delivery app.
-It was truly endeavoring to make “the world a better place.”

-(The rejoinder is that many unsexy businesses change the world after many years of hard work - even if they may look dumb at first)
-- **Attention Economy**: All media sources are in constant competition against each other for the 'attention' of their audience, in the hopes that they can later exploit that attention (examples: branding, propaganda, donation solicitation, ad monetization).
+- **Attention Economy**: All media sources are in constant competition against each other for the 'attention' of their audience, in the hopes that they can later exploit that attention.
 Attention is a very scarce commodity (only 24 hours in a day), so the competition for your eyeballs can reach a fever pitch.
 - **Building antibodies**: Scientists and engineers deeply benefit from getting things “right” in their job; to do the best job, critical for us to identify ways our data sources are influenced — and how to partially unbias them

 ### Content Playbook
 These are common content strategies that technical organizations can use to influence engineers:

 - Play into an engineer’s fear of being left behind technologically
-  - Argue something is the future and what’s used now is old and anachronistic; especially powerful on junior developers (example: [“modern web development”, MongoDB coining the term “post-transactional future”](https://www.nemil.com/mongo/3.html))
+  - Argue something is the future and what’s used now is old and anachronistic; especially powerful on junior developers
 - Write derivative content on hyped topics, as you know there’s a huge market that already wants to read this (examples: blockchains, NoSQL, microservices)
   - Hype is a function of reader interest, but often says little about engineering appropriateness
-- Support others who write seemingly tangential content that supports the need for your product (example: containerization companies and microservices)
+- Support others who write seemingly tangential content that supports the need for your product
 - Write something controversial that you don’t fully believe
   - Controversial posts engage partisans and evoke vitriol (“engagement”) on the other side in social media, which is the fuel to get something widely discussed